Alwatr/nanotron/packages/crypto/README.md

 # Alwatr Crypto - `@alwatr/crypto`

-Secure authentication HOTP token generator (the HMAC-based One-Time Password algorithm) and crypto utils written in tiny TypeScript module.
+A robust generator of secure authentication HOTP tokens, employing the HMAC-based One-Time Password algorithm, accompanied by a suite of cryptographic utilities, all encapsulated within a compact TypeScript module.

 ## References